armaber/articles/PCITree/brief.md

   location.

 On systems with multiple root complexes, the device ID has a hexadecimal suffix next to `ACPI\PNP0A08\`.
-Sorting by this suffix keeps the overall tree representation consistent.
+Sorting by suffix keeps the tree representation consistent.

 ```powershell
     $List.Value = $List.Value | Sort-Object BDF;